Oman Transportation

 1974 - 2017 | Yearly | Unit | World Bank

 OM: Air Transport: Registered Carrier Departures Worldwide data was reported at 70,436.000 Unit in 2017.
 This records an increase from the previous number of 61,956.000 Unit for 2016.
-OM: Air Transport: Registered Carrier Departures Worldwide data is updated yearly, averaging 15,950.000 Unit from Dec 1974 to 2017, with 40 observations.
+OM: Air Transport: Registered Carrier Departures Worldwide data is updated yearly, averaging 15,950.000 Unit from Dec 1974 (Median) to 2017, with 40 observations.
 The data reached an all-time high of 70,436.000 Unit in 2017 and a record low of 4,700.000 Unit in 1974.
 OM: Air Transport: Registered Carrier Departures Worldwide data remains active status in CEIC and is reported by World Bank.
 The data is categorized under World Trend Plus’s Association: Aviation Sector – Table OM.World Bank: Transportation.
 Registered carrier departures worldwide are domestic takeoffs and takeoffs abroad of air carriers registered in the country.; ; International Civil Aviation Organization, Civil Aviation Statistics of the World and ICAO staff estimates.; Sum;

 Last Frequency Range